hn275/vim-workshop-202401/README.md

 Should you move on and become a software dev/engr, (likely) at one point, you will have to `ssh` into a remote server and make some changes using Vim.

-For day-to-day use, I use Neovim, and for the rest of the workshop, we will be focusing more NeoVim, but the vim motion is the same, and personally I find Lua is a lot easier to read than VimScript.
+For day-to-day usage, I use Neovim, and for the rest of the workshop, we will be focusing more on NeoVim, but the **vim motion** is the same, and personally I find Lua is a lot easier to read than VimScript.

 Like other modern text editor, Neovim is customizable, has native support for Language Server Protocol, code completion, diagnostics, snippets, and a lot of community support, plugins, and rich ecosystem.